builditdan/builditdan.github.io/portoflio.md

 layout: page
 title: Portfolio
 ---
-<h4 style="color:red;"><center>Under construction</center></h4>
-On my portoflio page you can find information on projects that I have or are currently working on.
+Here you can find information on projects that I have or are currently working on.
 I develop using Ruby on Rails, Javascript, HTML, CSS, jQuery, AngularJS, Wordpress, and various other technologies as needed.
 The majority of my work is stored in [Gitbub](https://github.com/builditdan) where I use the id **builditdan**.

 <br>

 [<img src="img/blocchat.png">](http://builditdan.github.io/bloc-jams/)<br>
 **Project Name:** Bloc Jams<br>